mvcds/my-library/summaries/invisible-women/5 - The long friday.md

 The long Friday was a Icelandic national strike where more than 90% of women didn't do any kind of job (paid or not), and went to rallies.
 In the following year there was a passed act for gender equality.

-But in most countries women relationship with work is more complicated.
+But in most countries women relationship with work is more [[complicated]].

 As seem in [[4 - Gender neutral with urinals]], we do not give woman the work flexibilization that they need, especially when we consider that Financial [[System|Systems]] tend to ignore [[6 - Is woman unpaid work undervalued because we don't see it, or is it invisible because we don't value it?|unpaid work]], and some benefits can only be collected when the values come from the same source.